lhiguitab/Project1-Key-Value-Store/README.md

 - [Authors](#authors)

 ## Introduction
-This project involves the design and implementation of a Key-Value store.
-We will use the Key-Value store created to cache frequently accessed data within an application.
-The implementation of Key-Value storage will be done for game recommendations on Steam.
+This project involves designing and implementing a key-value store to serve as a cache for frequently accessed data in distributed systems.
+It specifically focuses on managing game recommendations on Steam by loading and processing datasets from CSV files, thereby enabling efficient storage and retrieval of recommendation data.

 ## Installation and Setup
 Follow these steps to clone, compile, and run the project on your system: